 Wyoming state labor laws regarding the payment of overtime are largely consistent with the federal overtime laws.
 As most employers are covered by the FLSA, generally the FLSA will apply and requires employers to pay time and a-half for all hours worked over 40 per workweek, unless an employee is properly classified as exempt.

 For minimum wage workers in Wyoming, the overtime pay rate amounts to $10.88 per hour (1.5 x $7.25).

 Most workers in Wyoming are entitled to overtime pay when they work more than 40 hours per week.
 In certain circumstances, however, there are exemptions.

 Employees engaged in executive, administrative, or professional capacities (and paid at least $455 per week on a salary basis) are exempt from the overtime requirement.
-Note that new minimum salary requirements for overtime exemption take effect in January 2020 and increase the minimum salary threshold to $684 per week (or $35,568 annually).
+Note that new minimum salary requirements for these overtime exemptions take effect in January 2020 and increase the minimum salary threshold to $684 per week (or $35,568 annually).
 This change in federal law will also apply to most workers in Wyoming when making the determination of whether they are classified as exempt or non-exempt from the overtime pay laws.

 Misclassification of Independent Contractors

 Misclassification occurs when a business treats its workers as independent contractors (or subcontractors) rather than employees to avoid legal obligations such as social security taxes, worker’s compensation, unemployment insurance and overtime pay.

 While there are situations in which workers are legitimately running their own business and properly treated as independent contractors who are not entitled to receive overtime, employers are not allowed to mischaracterize employee roles to avoid paying overtime compensation.

 Merely labeling a worker as an independent contractor, or even entering into a written agreement, is not enough to avoid the labor laws on overtime pay.